cybercom-finland/location_tracking_ml/README.md

 values is the placeholder value signifying missing data.
 When the neuron is off, both x and y neurons respectively are zeroed.

+Two peers are chosen randomly to the input.
-For one module and 23 players, this makes 23 x (2 x 2 + 1) = 115 input neurons
+For one module, that is 1 target and 2 peers, this makes 3 x (2 x 2 + 1) = 15 input neurons
-for each module, of which 23 are on-off valued, and the rest are continuous valued.
+for each module, of which 3 are on-off valued, and the rest are continuous valued.
-The input data is the same for each module, but the target to predict is shifted to the first neurons.
+The input data is the similar for each module, but the target to predict is shifted to the first neurons.

 The output neuron coding is identical to the input neuron coding but only has the predicted next x and y position for the target tracked by the module.

-For these continuous valued outputs L2 loss function is used.
+For these continuous valued outputs a distance loss function is used.

 The enabled flag per module can be predicted also, with the loss function chosen accordingly (so that the predicted location does not matter if the prediction is disabled, but so that the associated loss for incorrectly predicting the enabled flag is high).

 In generation mode the output can be fed back to the inputs by calculating the deltas.
+Optionally gaussian noise can be added to the values before feeding them back to make the traces non-deterministic.

 Results
 =======